somasish/Selenium-webdriver-TestNG-Framework/README.md

 9) Web Services Testing Like Soap and Rest

-10)TestNG Listener Implementation
+10) TestNG Listener Implementation

-11)TestNG Reporter Implementataion
+11) TestNG Reporter Implementataion

-12) HTML End Report Generation- InComplete
+12) HTML End Report Generation- Sample is added.
+Required to be modified as per the project/requirement

 13) Bug Tracking Tool integration - InComplete